MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-voice-dashboard.md

   - dyn365-customerservice
 ---

-# Summary dashboard
+# View and understand the Voice report in Omnichannel real time analytics (preview)

-The Voice dashboard gives you insights into key metrics across the voice channel.
+The Voice report gives you insights into key metrics across the voice channel.

 **(need screenshot)**